cfcgoncalves/goncalves/content/authors/admin/_index.md

 - Scientific Writing

 # Education to show in About widget
- #education:
+education:
- # courses:
+  courses:
-  #- course: PhD in Molecular and Cell Biology
+  - course: PhD in Molecular and Cell Biology
-   # institution: University of Manchester
+    institution: University of Manchester
-    #year: 2017-2022
+    year: 2017-2022
-  #- course: MSc in Molecular and Cell Biology
+  - course: MSc in Molecular and Cell Biology
-   # institution: University of Porto
+    institution: University of Porto
-    #year: 2014-2016
+    year: 2014-2016
-  #- course: BSc in Biology
+  - course: BSc in Biology
-   # institution: University of Porto
+    institution: University of Porto
-    #year: 2011-2014
+    year: 2011-2014

 # Social/Academic Networking
 # For available icons, see: https://wowchemy.com/docs/getting-started/page-builder/#icons